 The La Jolla researchers are studying how small changes in gene expression can influence the function of immune cells during infection.
+Single-cell analysis was performed on activated CD4+ T cells from 89 healthy donors.
 It turns out that the old adage of “one gene, one protein” is not precisely true.
 In reality, as research on gene expression has progressed, scientists have come to understand that gene and protein expression, while tightly linked, can be modulated in a cell-type and context specific manner.

 Cell type specific gene regulation is particularly important for the functioning of the immune system.
 Immune cells need to be able to respond rapidly to their environment; when the cells are activated by the presence of a pathogen, genes are transcribed into proteins in order to carry out an immune response.
 It is in the best interests of scientists and doctors to discover just how this works, in order to better predict which populations may be more susceptible to disease and develop more effective treatments.

 Consequently, the La Jolla researchers designed a study in which they would use eQTL analysis to scrutinize the functional expression of T cell genetic variants.
-This type of analysis is used to identify single nucleotide changes in non-coding gene sequences that affect expression of one or more genes.
-The team would analyze close to 1 million activated CD4+ T cells for their study.
+This type of single-cell analysis is used to identify single nucleotide changes in non-coding gene sequences that affect expression of one or more genes.
+The team would perform single-cell analysis on close to 1 million activated CD4+ T cells for their study.

 To begin the analysis, the scientists isolated immune cell samples from 89 different healthy donors (35 females and 54 males) who had agreed to provide leukapheresis samples at the San Diego Blood Bank (Excellos).
 The research team’s efforts focused on activation-dependent gene expression in CD4+ T cells, because this is the T cell type that initiates the body’s response to infection.
 CD4+ T cells were sorted into eight functionally distinct sets on the basis of cell surface protein expression.
 The scientists planned to mimic infection-induced immune activation by engaging the T cell receptor (TCR) and the costimulatory molecule CD28.